czeh898/Final-Project-Red-VS-Blue/Redteam.md

-# Read Team: Summary of Operations
+# Red-Team: Summary of Operations

 ### Table of Contents
 - Exposed Services